markh55/EWYL/README.md

 This section is to give as much information as possible but without overloading the user with too much at once. this is made up of 2 parts;
   * About Us - this is where the user can get an idea of what we do and how we do it.
-  * Is an apprenticeship for you - this is where the user will get an overview of what we dilever and how we deliver it so the user can understand and then make up there mind if its right for them.
+  * Is an apprenticeship for you - this is where the user will get an overview of what we deliver and how we deliver it so the user can understand and then make up there mind if its right for them.
   * Browse Courses button - This is a quick link to the courses page without the learner going to the top of the page to navigate.

 ![Body - Home Page](https://github.com/user-attachments/assets/9439305d-a014-41f5-84bd-8b8004b019b9)

 ### What we Offer

-* This section allows the learner to see what courses EWYL offers along with a breif description on what each course has to offer.
+* This section allows the learner to see what courses EWYL offers along with a brief description on what each course has to offer.

 ![What we offer pg1](https://github.com/user-attachments/assets/34d19a94-9ae8-4ff7-b7c5-07d3b883b7d9)